-Central Penn students interested in tutoring should contact the Assistant Dean, Student Services.
+Central Penn students interested in tutoring should contact the Dean of Students.
 Students must have successfully completed the course they want to tutor with an "A." Students must also make a day/time commitment for the entire term.
 Students can receive credit for community service hours through student tutoring.

 Student Services Counseling